msyea/tt20180709/README.md

 # Technical Task

-Please see included my submission of the technical test.
+Please see my submission of the technical test.
 To run the output please excute the following commands:

     npm install
     npm test